BSW (Bachelor of Social Work) 2026: Course, Colleges, Fees, Eligibility & Career in India - FindMyCollege

 The Bachelor of Social Work (BSW) is a 3-year undergraduate degree that empowers students passionate about creating positive change in society.
 Spanning six semesters, it blends theory in sociology, psychology, social policy, and human development with hands-on skills like counseling, casework, advocacy, and extensive fieldwork in NGOs, communities, and welfare settings.
 From affordable government colleges to renowned private institutions, aspirants have a range of colleges to choose from for a BSW degree.

 Completing the BSW course enables graduates to build careers as social workers, counselors, NGO coordinators, with salaries ranging from Rs.
 2.5 to 4 lakhs per annum.
-Read this comprehensive guide for a detailed overview of the course.
+Read this full guide for a detailed overview of the course.
 Find eligibility and admission process along with major entrance exams.
 Know about top colleges, fees, salary packages, higher studies’ options and more.

 What is BSW?